Program Description

 Programs Offered

-Department of Civil Engineering
+Bachelor of Civil Engineering

 Designing resilient infrastructure through strong fundamentals, field exposure, and practical engineering judgment.